rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

     - This can be done by providing `--cpus=0.5` flag to ensure that container could only use 50% of the host cpu resource.
     - For memory we could use the `memory=100m` flag to limit the memory to 100 Megabytes.

+## Where and How does docker stores data?

+Docker stores all it's data by default inside `/var/lib/docker`.

+### Layered Architecture:

+When docker builds images, it builds them in a layered way.
+Each line of instructions in the dockerfile creates a new layer in the docker image with just the changes from previous layer.